pfizer-opensource/scikit-digital-health/CONTRIBUTING.md

         cls.test_results = False  # we want to test the first return argument, not the "results"

         cls.process = PreProcess(attr1=5, attr2=10)

+    """
+    Adding additional tests, for errors, edge cases, anything that can't be accomplished with the provided default structure can easily be accomplished by simply defining new functions under this class.
+    Note that if the default .test method is not working for your use case, just overwrite it.
+    """
+    def test_error_missing_necessary_item(self):
+        with pytest.raises(KeyError):
+            PreProcess().predict({'not_necessary_item': 5})
 ```

 This file would be all that is needed to test that the output `accel` values match those contained in the truth file.